 Marching the children to their pick-up point, Cougar shared what he’d learned.
 When they reached the pick-up they were met by only one helicopter where they’d been expecting two.
 Without room for them and the children they got the chopper to take the kids, planning to walk back to Pakistan.
 Clay got the pilot to not tell control they didn’t have the team on board.

 As the chopper took off a US jet appeared and fired at it, sending it crashing to the ground.
-Cougar was closest when it crashed, but was unable to reach the children and had to watch helpless as they died.
+Cougar was closest when it crashed, but was unable to reach the children.
+He had to watch helpless as they died.
 Scarred by the event, he became much more sullen and quiet.
 Believed dead, the team split up and went into hiding while Clay searched for Max.

-Five years after Afghanistan, Clay reassembles the team in America and introduced them to Aisha, who was also hunting Max.
-Ambushing an army rescue helicopter, they used it to steal an armoured car carrying a shipment of CIA drugs.
+Five years after Afghanistan, Clay reassembles the team in America.
+He introduced them to Aisha, who was also hunting Max.
+Ambushing an Army rescue helicopter, they used it to steal an armoured car carrying a shipment of CIA drugs.